 Factors to consider

-Some factors to consider when purchasing a policy include:
+Some factors worth considering when purchasing a policy include:

 - How many times you can make a callout, and if there are any callout fees